Mathematical Programming solvers typically work with finite-precision numbers, which

 if PL expressions are linearized, it is recommended to have the argument

-hard bounds of up to \(\pm10^6\) are imposed).
+hard bounds of up to \(\pm10^6\) are imposed by default).
 The stability can be improved

 in some cases by decreasing integer tolerance, Gurobi’s intfocus and